stronk-dev/MistLoadLivepeer/readme.md

 run `mistserver/MistController --config mistserver/config.json` in a terminal to boot up MistServer.
 Unless you already have a local MistServer instance running

-run `node gratis.cjs` to start the load test.
+run `node MistLoadLivepeer.cjs` to start the load test.
 It will slowly start streams from the initial amount up to the configured limit

 Open MistServer's interface to browse through the streams and transcoded renditions \
 By default this page is available at `http://127.0.0.1:4242` with username `test` and password `test`